LamAnnieV/deploy_5/README.md

 ![image](Images/Jenkins_CloudWatch.png)

-**The Jenkinsfilev2 was ran as a different build under the name "deploy_5.1"**
+**The Jenkinsfilev2 was ran as a different build under the name "deploy_5v2"**

-Jenkins Build:  In Jenkins create a build "deploy_5v52" to run the file Jenkinsfilev2 for the Banking application from GitHub Repository [https://github.com/LamAnnieV/deployment_4.git](https://github.com/LamAnnieV/deploy_5.git) and run the build.
+Jenkins Build:  In Jenkins create a build "deploy_5v1" to run the file Jenkinsfilev1 for the Banking application from GitHub Repository [https://github.com/LamAnnieV/deployment_4.git](https://github.com/LamAnnieV/deploy_5.git) and run the build.
 This build consists of the Clean and the Deploy stages.

-Jenkins build "deploy_5v2" was successful, however launching for the second branch does not reflect the changes made in home.html
+Jenkins build "deploy_5v2" was successful, however launching of the second branch does not reflect the changes made in home.html.
+After merging the second branch to the main branch the website was launched reflected the changes made in the file home.html

-Please refer back to "Edit to the Jenkinsfilev2" and "Edit to the setup2.sh" above for changes.
+Please refer back to edit to the Jenkinsfilev2,  edit to the setup2.sh" above for changes.

 **Result**